criccomini/fig/README.md

 ## Extensibility

-Fig comes with a lot of FileSystem and ConfigDeserializers out of the box, but you can always extend Fig to use your own config system by using the following Java properties.
+Fig comes with a lot of FileSystems and ConfigDeserializers out of the box, but you can always extend Fig to use your own config system by using the following Java properties.

 ```
 -Dfig.fs=http:fig.fs.HttpFileSystem,hdfs:fig.fs.HadoopFileSystem